Design at UCI

 Usability Testing

-We then conducted usability testing to observe the account sign-up process, how users naturally navigate through the app's features, and see if any features were missing or hindered usability.
+We observed the user account sign-up process, how users naturally navigate through the app's features, and noted if any features were missing or hindered usability.

 Features